-The Township of Waterloo does not sponsor any recreation events and programs.
-However, many of the institutions listed above provide a variety of recreation programs.
+The Township of Waterloo has made its facilities available for indoor exercise classes since the completion of the Township Hall.
+Many of the institutions listed above also provide a variety of recreation programs.
 Contact them directly in order to identify their individual offerings.